History of immigration to the United States: Immigration and Nationality Act

-Vietnamese immigration in the 1970s
+Vietnamese immigration

 In the mid-1970s, the U.S. government began accepting Vietnamese refugees as part of a humanitarian effort to help those who had fled the Vietnam War.
-This marked the beginning of a large-scale influx of Vietnamese immigrants to the U.S. Other Southeast Asians would migrate to the U.S. in the late 1980s, the first to arrive in the country would be Vietnamese, Cambodian, and Laotian refugees.
+This marked the beginning of a large-scale influx of Vietnamese immigrants.
+Other Southeast Asians would migrate in the late 1980s.

-The arrival of Vietnamese refugees in the country presented a number of challenges for both the refugees and the U.S. government.
+The arrival of Vietnamese refugees presented challenges for both the refugees and the U.S. government.
 Many of them had experienced trauma and loss because of the war and needed medical, psychological, and social support.
 The U.S. government struggled to provide adequate resources and services to the refugees, which led to overcrowding and poor living conditions in refugee camps.
 Despite the challenges, Vietnamese immigrants made significant contributions to American society.
 One notable contribution of Vietnamese immigrants was in the field of cuisine.
 Vietnamese food became increasingly popular in the United States, with pho restaurants and banh mi sandwich shops popping up in cities across the country.
-Vietnamese cuisine is now considered a staple of American cuisine.